ElBuenCarlos19/Portafolio-carlosperalta/README.md

 ### 🧐 About

-This is a simple portfolio made with HTML, CSS, and Tailwind CSS.
+This is a simple portfolio made with NexjJs and Tailwind CSS.
 It's a one-page responsive portfolio that you can use as a reference or inspiration for your own projects.

 ### 💻 Technologies